Can Cats Eat Green Beans?

 Cats are carnivores by nature, but a few carefully chosen vegetables are a great way to provide them with a variety of options.

 However, keep in mind that the cat’s diet should not consist entirely of vegetables.
 Cats are, by definition, carnivores which means their diet is primarily made up of fish and meat.
-Before embarking on any dietary changes for your cat, consult with your veterinarian first.

 Are green beans safe for cats?